All Episodes

 Anyway, though, back to the folks in the Senate.

-So you've got some people and you wonder how it's going to go.
+So you've got some people, and you wonder how it's going to go.

-Is the Senate gonna roll over?
+Is the Senate going to roll over?

-Are they gonna rubber stamp Judge Sotomayor?
+Are they going to rubber stamp Judge Sotomayor?

-Um and I don't know the answer to that.
+And I don't know the answer to that.

 I guess we'll see.